DFE-Digital/npq-registration/app/views/api/guidance/view_accept_or_reject_applications.md

 }
 ```

-## Change whether or not a participant’s training will be funded
+## Change funded place value of an application

-Providers can update a participant’s funding information after an application has been accepted.

-It’s not possible to change this information if the application has not been accepted.

 ```
 PUT/api/v3/npq-applications/{id}/change-funded-place
 ```

-For more detailed information, see the specifications for this change funded place endpoint.
+Providers can update a participant’s funding information after an application has been accepted.

+It’s not possible to change this information if the application has not been accepted.

+See the <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v3#/NPQ%20Applications/put_api_v3_npq_applications__id__change_funded_place">'Change funded place value of an application' endpoint documentation</a> for more information.

-### Example ```request``` body:
+### Example request body:

 ```
 {